AdverseApps/Adversarial-Apps-Web/adversarial_apps/README.md

 ## Linting

-It's recommended to install an ESLint extension for these to be handled during development.
+ESLint comes provided as part of the required packages for application.
-Alternatively, you can also lint by use the following command:
+You must use that version of ESLint.
+When you install the packages as seen above in README you will have ESLint and can run the following command:
 `npx eslint "src/**"`

-You may also isolate it to the specific folder you are editing too.
+You may also isolate it to the specific folder.